 A combination of both, where appropriate.

-Refer to the appropriate offering section in this document for further detail.
+Refer to the applicable offering sections in this document for additional detail.
 In general, customer-owned controls are responsible for implementing the applicable operating limits and commanding the facility to adjust output accordingly.
-Company-owned monitoring and local control or protection mechanisms provide an additional safeguard to ensure that, if the facility operates outside of approved limits during the bridge period, failsafe actions can be taken to protect the system.
+Company-owned monitoring, protection, or local control mechanisms may be used as safeguards to ensure that, if the facility operates outside approved limits during the bridge period, fail-safe actions can be taken to protect the electric power system.

 As system upgrades are completed and operational limits are adjusted, control settings and operating requirements are updated accordingly to reflect the new permissible operating range.